renatabiniek/moodbox/README.md

   * Max.
 6 tool cards are displayed per page, and if more than 6 tools are published, they are moved to the next page, and Next / Prev buttons are added to the bottom for navigation between them.
   * Tool items show their current status (Published or Awaiting approval) and limited info for each tool for easy overview.
   * **Add a new tool** button is shown above the tools to allow the user to easily access the tool creation form.
-  * When the button is clicked an add form opens on a new page, which includes the following fields:
+  * When the button is clicked, Add tool form opens on a new page, which includes the following fields:
     * tool name
     * keywords
     * category